Armagnac

 Armagnac (/ˌɑːrmənˈjæk, ˌɑːrmɑːnˈjɑːk/, /fr/) is a brandy produced in the Armagnac region in Gascony, southwest France.
 It is distilled from wine usually made from a blend of grapes including Baco 22A, Colombard, Folle blanche and Ugni blanc, traditionally using column stills.
-This is in contrast to the pot stills used in the production of cognac, which is made predominantly from Ugni blanc grapes.
+This is in contrast to the pot stills used in the production of Cognac, which is made predominantly from Ugni blanc grapes.
 The resulting spirit is aged in oak barrels before release.
 Production is overseen by the Institut national de l'origine et de la qualité (INAO) and the Bureau National Interprofessionel de l'Armagnac (BNIA).

 Armagnac was one of the first areas in France to begin distilling spirits.
 Because the overall volume of production is far smaller than Cognac production, the brandy is less known outside Europe.
-In addition, for the most part it is made and sold by small producers, whereas Cognac production is dominated by big-name brands, especially Courvoisier (owned by Campari Group), Hennessy (LVMH), Martell (Pernod Ricard), and Rémy Martin (Rémy Cointreau).
+In addition, for the most part it is made and sold by small producers, whereas Cognac production is dominated by big-name brands.

 History and cultural uses

-Armagnac is the oldest brandy (and liquor) recorded to be still distilled in the world.
+Armagnac is the oldest brandy and one of the oldest liquors still produced by distillation in the world.
+In the past it was consumed for its supposed therapeutic benefits, as were other liquors.

 In 1310, Prior Vital du Four, a cardinal, wrote of its 40 virtues.
 Vital du Four was born in Bazas, in the centre of Armagnac.
-He was known as the prior of Eauze, today the location of the Bureau National Interprofessionnel de l'Armagnac (BNIA).
-But historians have not found evidence that he ever visited Eauze, much less that he was writing specifically about distilled eau de vie from Armagnac.
-In the past it was consumed for its therapeutic benefits, as were other liquors.
+He was known as the prior of Eauze, which today houses the Bureau National Interprofessionnel de l'Armagnac (BNIA); however, historians have not found evidence that he ever visited Eauze, much less that he was writing specifically about distilled eau de vie from Armagnac.

 Between the 15th and 17th centuries, Armagnac was traded on the markets of Saint-Sever, Mont-de-Marsan, and Aire-sur-l'Adour.
-Subsequently, Dutch merchants began promoting the trade more widely and providing or financing alembics.
+Subsequently, Dutch merchants promoted the trade more widely by supplying or financing alembics.

 The first record of Armagnac distillation does not appear until 1646, with the purchase of an alembic.
 In the following century, Armagnac was served in the palace of Versailles.
 By 1800, most of the Armagnac region was dedicated to the production of the brandy.
-In 1818, a patent for a continuous distillation alembic resulted in the main difference between Armagnac and Cognac.
+In 1818, a patent for a continuous distillation alembic resulted in the main difference between current Armagnac and Cognac.
 The latter is double distilled in batches.

 The French gourmet dish ortolan has traditionally been prepared by force-feeding an ortolan bunting before drowning it in Armagnac and roasting it.
 The dish is now legally prohibited due to laws protecting the bird.